manoverboard/AndrewBoardman/_posts/2020-02-28-8-find-the-gap-design-and-active-mindfulness.md

 The gap is not just an intangibility or a purely psychic phenomenon.
 It is an object in consciousness to be examined.
 A gap is a graspable moment in time, or perhaps a physical crease in space, where we can also exert our agency and examine those armoured contingencies of everyday life.
 The gap is something not just worth noting and then going about our own business.
 The gap is worth knowing and questioning.
 It is an acknowledgement of our closed-mindedness to possibility.
 The artist and poet William Blake once wrote this (oft quoted and misquoted):

-> “If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
+> If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
 For man has closed himself up, till he sees all things thro' narrow chinks of his cavern.”
 >
 > ― William Blake, The Marriage of Heaven and Hell (1793)